The History of IPCSA

 IPCSA places the emphasis on constantly changing and adapting – keeping ahead of the crowd.
 In their last major gathering before the arrival of Covid-19, members attended a two-day meeting, hosted by the World Economic Forum in Geneva, to discuss The Future of Cross Border Digital Trade.

 The pandemic has certainly not held back IPCSA – rather the reverse.
-In the past year, IPCSA has launched its Network of Trusted Networks (NoTN) a secure port-to-port and cross-border data exchange solution to provide predictability, visibility and certainty within the supply chain, and developed and piloted a Blockchain Bill of Lading.
+In the 2021, IPCSA has launched its Network of Trusted Networks (NoTN) a secure port-to-port and cross-border data exchange solution to provide predictability, visibility and certainty within the supply chain, and developed and piloted a Blockchain Bill of Lading.

 The association was also one of the leading signatories to the IMO’s ‘Call to Action’ to accelerate the pace of digitalisation to cope with a post Covid-19 new normal.